CoryC3K/SimLink/README.md

 Assuming you've got your permissions and dependencies and whatnot, you just run `sudo python3 ./simlink_gui.py`

 Sudo because USB devices in raspbian are root and I'm too lazy to google the fix. alias please="sudo".
 Bang bang !!.

+Windows: Just run it with python.
+It's developed on Windows.

 ### To configure the RX's
 ExpressLRS Configurator.
 One time to setup the TX by checking the "is TX" box.